-If you want a palm tree with a Jurassic Park look, the Bismarck palm tree is for you.
+If you want a palm tree with a Jurassic Park to look at, the Bismarck palm tree is for you.
 It grows 30-40 feet tall and 20 feet wide.
-This tree’s radiant mix of waxy green, tan and silver leaves make it a spectacular site for first-time observers.
-It is a low maintenance, fast-growing palm tree that can reach 15 feet in just 5 years.
+This tree’s radiant mix of waxy green, tan, and silver leaves make it a spectacular site for first-time observers.
+It is a low-maintenance, fast-growing palm tree that can reach 15 feet in just 5 years.
 Its most breathtaking feature is its 20-25 foot wide fronds that form a spherical crown.

 When you think “tropical” you might imagine the Royal palm tree.
 Growing a foot a year, the royal palm can grow up to 65 feet tall and 5-10 feet wide.
 The Royal Palm features a long, smooth trunk, a bright green crown shaft, and fragrant yellow flowers that bloom in the summer.
 The Royal palm likes lots of water, but it is moderately drought-tolerant and is a great shade tree.

 Perhaps the world’s most famous palm tree, due to its delicious fruit, is the Coconut palm tree.
 This popular, low-maintenance tree has a life span of 100 years and grows well in full sun or partial shade.
 Its curved leaves and ringed trunk come in numerous sizes.
-There are tall coconut trees which grow to 90 feet tall and 16 feet wide, and there are dwarf coconut trees which grow up to 45 feet tall and 9 feet wide.
-They flourish best close to the sea on low-lying areas a few feet above high water, where there is circulating groundwater and an ample rainfall.
+There are tall coconut trees that grow to 90 feet tall and 16 feet wide, and there are dwarf coconut trees that grow up to 45 feet tall and 9 feet wide.
+They flourish best close to the sea in low-lying areas a few feet above high water, where there is circulating groundwater and ample rainfall.